nilearn/nilearn/doc/decoding/decoding_intro.rst

     >>> classification_accuracy  # doctest: +SKIP
     0.76851...

-For disriminating human faces from cats, we measure a total prediction accuracy of *77%* across the different sessions.
+For discriminating human faces from cats, we measure a total prediction accuracy of *77%* across the different sessions.

 Choice of the prediction accuracy measure